 Updated: Aug 23

 For most of our clients, they want to have a non-probate estate.
 There are lots of benefits to non-probate estates.
 Namely, probate can be long and expensive due to court intervention and non-probate estates avoid that by staying out of probate.

 Non-probate estates are estates that can pass entirely to your beneficiaries without any formal probate action in the courts.
 Most of my clients that come in who want non-probate estates went through the probate process recently with a loved one and realized that even simple probates can be cumbersome and expensive.
 The most basic probate that I do with a will can still cost around $3,000 and will take 6-9 months to complete.
 A properly set up non-probate estate will cost maybe $1,000 in legal fees and advice, and might take 3-4 weeks just to draft and file any additional documents that might be needed.

 The average person might have 6 kinds of assets that pass to their loved ones.
 A house, a car, a bank account, a retirement account like a 401k or IRA, a brokerage account, and life insurance.
-You can pass your bank account, IRA, 401K, or life insurance through something called a TRANSFER ON DEATH BENEFICIARY.
+You can pass your bank account, IRA, 401K, or life insurance through something called a PAYABLE ON DEATH BENEFICIARY or TRANSFER ON DEATH BENEFICIARY.
 Meaning, you heir would supply a death certificate to the bank/insurance company, and they’ll just write a check to whoever is the beneficiary.

 HOW DO I CREATE A NON-PROBATE ESTATE?